Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Died: April 30, 1995 - Pittsburgh, Pennsylvania, USA

-The American bass-baritone, Lee Cass, studied voice with Mack Harrell at the Juilliard School and earned a doctorate at the University of Pittsburgh.
+The American bass-baritone, Lee Cass, studied voice with Mack Harrell at the Juilliard School of Music in New York and earned a doctorate at the University of Pittsburgh.

 When NBC experimented with televised opera in the early 1950's, Lee Cass was a regular in its casts.
 He sang at the New York City Opera, the Cleveland Opera, the Civic Light Opera of Pittsburgh and the Santa Fe Opera Festival.
 He also appeared in several Broadway productions, including the original Most Happy Fella, Green Willow and All in Love.